kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 [Common Form][source] is a labor of love, but also a penance and an act of professional desperation.
 It takes the form of software, but in personal terms, it's my bid for a way to practice law that pangs neither my conscience nor my stomach.
 It's a way out, but, I hope very deeply, also a way back in.

+Long story short, [here it is in action](https://asciinema.org/a/16221), as it exists right now.

 ## Ends

 The aim of Common Form is twofold.